elyukai/tdeheroes/CONTRIBUTING.md

 - A *detailed* description of what you have done.
 - What you expected to happen and what actually happened.

 The Alpha version also provides access to the Chrome DevTools via the bug button in the top right corner.
 If you are not familiar with web development: Check if there are any errors shown in the Console tab.
-In that case please include the error message (first line is enough).
+In that case please include the error message (first line, including the line number on the right, is enough).

 ## 4. Do you have a suggestion?